Rampo99/AlgaT/README.md

 ﻿# AlgaT
-AlgaT (Alga as Tutorial) é un tutorial interattivo che mostra il funzionamento della struttura dati Heap & Heapsort
+AlgaT (Alga as Tutorial) is an interactive tutorial that shows how the Heap & Heapsort data structure works

-## Descrizione
+## Description
-Il progetto é stato realizzato per il corso di Algoritmi e Strutture Dati dell'Universitá di Bologna, anno 18/19
+The project was carried out for the course of Algorithms and Data Structures of the University of Bologna, year 18/19
-## Contributori
+## Contributors
 [Lorenzo Ramponi](https://github.com/Rampo99)

 [Filippo Perrina](https://github.com/Perghio)

-## Licenze
+## Licence
-Il progetto non é sotto nessuna licenza
+The project is not under any license